-You must upgrade comments to the new scheme.
 In particular, you should not have class methods named #comment on any of your classes.
 The upgradeComments script both sets the comment and deletes the class method #comment.

-'''

-upgradeComments [-s <stoneName>]

-'''

--s <stoneName> sets the name of the running stone to upgrade comments; if this option is not used, the script will default to gs64stone.
+''' upgradeComments [-c <tempObjCacheSize] [-s <stoneName>] -c <tempObjCacheSize> sets the size of temp obj cache in KB. -s <stoneName> sets the name of the running stone to upgrade comments; if this option is not used, the script will default to gs64stone. '''

-'''

-% upgradeComments -s stoneName31
+% upgradeComments -s stoneName32

-'''